 Installing MySQL with apt-get

-root@server:/nfs# apt-get install mysql-server mysql-client
+[email protected]:/nfs# apt-get install mysql-server mysql-client

 During the installation you will be asked to provide a root password.
 I suggest making this password different than your servers root password especially if you have DBA's managing the MySQL instance but do not want them to have access to root on the server.

-The apt-get command will also install the mysql-client package which is necessary to login to mysql from the server itself.
+apt-get command will also install the mysql-client package which is necessary to login to mysql from the server itself.

 Verifying MySQL is installed